 Trump's Drilling Attack on California Public Lands

-The Trump administration is waging an assault on our climate, hellbent on handing over public lands across the country to fossil fuel CEOs.
-This “drill, baby, drill” agenda flies in the face of science showing that any new fossil fuel development is incompatible with averting catastrophic climate change.
+The Trump administration waged an assault on our climate, hellbent on handing over public lands across the country to fossil fuel CEOs.
+Such a “drill, baby, drill” agenda flies in the face of science showing that any new fossil fuel development is incompatible with averting catastrophic climate change.

 In California the ravages of climate inaction and continued oil production already hit close to home.
 Toxic air.
 Poisoned water.
 Raging fires.
 Rising seas.
 Deadly drought.
-And now Trump is threatening to reopen millions of acres of public land and mineral estate to oil drilling and fracking.
+Then Trump threatened to reopen millions of acres of public land and mineral estate to oil drilling and fracking.
 This destructive move would break a more than five-year-old moratorium on leasing federal public lands in California to oil companies, the result of our hard-fought legal victories.

 Due to the fracking boom, the United States is now on track to account for 60 percent of the world’s projected growth in oil and gas production, and the fact is that our carbon budget is already overspent.
 There’s simply no room for new fossil fuel extraction if the world is to keep global temperatures in line with Paris climate goals.
 Carbon emissions from reserves in the world’s already developed oil and gas fields alone would take the world beyond 1.5 degrees Celsius of warming and result in climate catastrophe.